Flamethrower user in Tasman district charged with fire-related offences following festival

 A man has been charged following the use of a flamethrower during a complete fire ban near Nelson.

-The 26-year-old from Takaka has been charged with fire-related offences following activity at the Dystopia Festival last weekend which involved the use of a flamethrower.
+The 34-year-old from Takaka has been charged with fire-related offences following activity at the Dystopia Festival last weekend which involved the use of a flamethrower.

 The entire Tasman District is under a strict fire ban following weeks of hot weather, leaving many parts of the region dry and at extreme fire risk.